 The plant is based on drawing flue gas from boiler exhaust systems.
 The flue gas will have a CO2 content of 10-14% v/v and is directed to a flue gas scrubber, in which the gas is cooled and water condensed.

+The flue gas is directed to a flue gas scrubber, in which the gas is cooled and water condensed.
 Any SO2 present in the flue gas will be removed by means of a chemical reaction with sodium carbonate (soda ash).
-The soda ash is automatically added to the scrubbing water by means of pH control.
+The soda ash is automatically added to the scrubbing water through pH control.

-After cooling and scrubbing, the gas is led via an exhauster through an absorber, in which the gas flows counter-current with a MEA solution flow.
+After cooling and scrubbing, the gas is led via an exhauster through an absorber, in which the gas flows counter-current to the MEA solution flow.
 By chemical reaction, the MEA solution absorbs the CO2 from the flue gas.
-The MEA solution containing the absorbed CO2 (referred to as rich MEA solution) is first pressurized and heated in the cross heater (lean/rich heat exchanger) and then led to the NOxFlash column.
-Here most of the contaminants are removed from the rich MEA solution by flashing to the absorber pressure.
+The MEA solution containing the absorbed CO2 (referred to as rich MEA solution) is first pressurized and heated in a heat exchanger and then led to the NOxFlash column.
+Here most of the contaminants like O2, N2, and NO are removed from the rich MEA solution by flashing to the absorber pressure.

-Further heating is added to the bottom of the NOxFlash column for further reduction of the contaminants in the MEA solution.
-This optimizes the process yield to the best possible CO2 product without any use of expensive chemicals (Pentair Union Engineering patent pending).
+A stream of CO2 and steam is added to the bottom of the NOxFlash column for further reduction of the contaminants in the MEA solution.
+This optimizes the process yield to the best possible CO2 product without any use of expensive chemicals (Pentair Union patent).

-To remove the last non-condensable gases, the CO2 gas first passes a distillation process in the purification column (type PUR-D).
-It is then condensed at a temperature of approx. -27°/-23°C in a CO2 condenser, where the non-condensed gases are purged off.
-Finally, the liquefied CO2 is led to an insulated storage tank.
+To remove the last non-condensable gases, the CO2 gas first passes a reboiler in the purification system (type PUR-D).
+It is then condensed at a temperature of approx. -27 °C/-21 °C in a CO2 condenser, where the non-condensed gases are purged off.
+Finally, the liquefied CO2 is led through the distillation column to an insulated storage tank.

-A refrigeration unit, controlled by the CO2 pressure in the CO2 condenser, supplies the required refrigeration capacity.
-The liquid CO2 is stored under a pressure of approx. 15-18 bar(g) and a corresponding temperature of approx. -27°/-23°C. During a non CO2 production period, the refrigeration unit is able to operate independently of the rest of the CO2 plant in order to maintain the correct CO2 storage tank temperature/pressure.
+A refrigeration unit, controlled by the CO2 pressure in the CO2 condenser, supplies the matching refrigeration capacity.
+The liquid CO2 is stored under a pressure of approx. 15-18 bar(g) and a corresponding temperature of approx. -27 °C/-21 °C. During a non-CO2 production period, the refrigeration unit can operate independently of the rest of the CO2 plant to maintain the correct CO2 storage tank temperature/pressure.